Your cat just had kittens, and here comes the question of what to feed these kittens.

 Your kitten will be happy if you share your cooked fish with her.

-A little bit of trout, catfish, salmon, or tuna will each be appreciated.
+Kittens will appreciate a small amount of trout, catfish, salmon, or tuna.
 Any cooked fish is ok.

 Although cats are obligatory carnivores, meaning they’re carnivores that have to eat meat, adding some vegetables to your kitten’s diet will add fiber and a few vitamins and minerals.

-A couple of broccoli florets, finely diced lettuce or other salad greens are often offered.
+There may also be a few florets of broccoli, some diced lettuce, or other salad greens.
 A pinch at a time is ok.

 Squash And Pumpkin